kbakhler/ProbabilisticSharpeRatio/README.md

 ...currently not publicly hosted.

-You can run the app via:
+You can run the app locally via:
 ```sh
 streamlit run psr_streamlit_app.py
 ```
+...both "psr_streamlit_app.py" and "PSR.py" should be in the same directory.

 ### References